Judge wins AL MVP in runaway; Goldschmidt takes NL prize

 Yordan Alvarez of the World Series champion Houston Astros finished third.

+The first baseman received 22 of 30 first-place votes and eight seconds from a separate BBWAA panel.

 “It’s a great honor.
-But it isn’t just about me,” Goldschmidt said on MLB Network.
+But it isn’t just about me,” Goldschmidt said in an interview on MLB Network.
 “I mean, there’s been so many people that have helped me.”

-San Diego Padres third baseman Manny Machado finished second with 291 points after getting seven first-place votes and 13 seconds.
+San Diego Padres third baseman Manny Machado finished second with 291 points after getting seven first-place votes, 13 seconds and seven thirds.

 Goldschmidt’s teammate with the NL Central champion Cardinals, third baseman Nolan Arenado, came in third with 232 points.
 He was picked first on one ballot, second on two and third on 15.